 Depending on your history, your doctor may recommend an STD test.
 This could be a urine sample, blood test or other test to determine whether you have a sexually transmitted disease or infection such as, chlamydia, HIV or other condition.
-“Having an open and honest conversation with your doctor can help us determine your risk for STDs and administer the appropriate tests and treatment to prevent any future health conditions,” says Dr. Malhotra.
+“Having an open and honest conversation with your doctor can help us determine your risk for STDs and administer the appropriate tests and treatment to prevent any future health conditions,” says Dr. Jain.

 Heart disease is the number one cause of death in women.
 The first step toward understanding your risk for heart disease is knowing your blood pressure, cholesterol, blood sugar and body mass index numbers.
-“These numbers not only measure your risk for heart disease and future heart conditions, but also diabetes, obesity, kidney health and your overall health status,” says Dr. Malhotra.
+“These numbers not only measure your risk for heart disease and future heart conditions, but also diabetes, obesity, kidney health and your overall health status,” says Dr. Jain.
 “I recommend every woman to have their numbers checked at least every year, starting at age 40.”

 Mammograms are the most effective screening tool for detecting breast cancer early.
 A mammogram is a low-dose x-ray of the breast showing any changes that cannot be detected during a simple breast exam.
 Most guidelines recommend women should begin getting mammograms at age 40 and screenings should continue yearly for women at average risk.
 Your physician may recommend earlier or additional screenings if you are at a higher risk of developing breast cancer.

 Osteoporosis, or low bone density, affects one in four women who are 65 years of age or older.
 Low bone density can increase your likelihood of breaking a bone.
-Dr. Malhotra recommends all women starting at age 65 receive a bone density test before a fall or accident occurs.
-“Bone density tests use low-level x-rays to determine if your bones are weaker than normal,” says Dr. Malhotra.
+Dr. Jain recommends all women starting at age 65 receive a bone density test before a fall or accident occurs.
+“Bone density tests use low-level x-rays to determine if your bones are weaker than normal,” says Dr. Jain.
 “If doctors detect osteoporosis, they can take preventive steps to decrease your risk for a broken bone.”

 Another important part of women’s health is mental health.
 Your mental health is as important as your physical health and it should be part of your conversations with your doctor.
-“Make sure you take time to care for yourself, watch your stress level and always talk with your doctor about any changes in your mood”, says Dr. Malhotra.
+“Make sure you take time to care for yourself, watch your stress level and always talk with your doctor about any changes in your mood”, says Dr. Jain.

-Dr. Malhotra recommends that every woman talk to their doctor every year about preventive screenings.
+Dr. Jain recommends that every woman talk to their doctor every year about preventive screenings.
 “Talk with your physician about your family history, your health numbers, preventive screenings and any new health concerns,” she says.
 “You and your doctor can work together to develop a plan that will keep you healthy throughout your lifetime.”